sebfried/pugsharp/readme.md

 ## Additional Information
 * The pugsharp module is designed not to overwrite existing directories or images.
 * Only the `pugsharp.pug` files for specified images will be overwritten when you run pugsharp.
-* If you wish to regenerate images, you must delete them manually beforehand.
+* If you wish to regenerate images or directories, you must delete them manually beforehand.
 * Image directories will be created right next to the `pugsharp.json` configuration file.
 * It is recommended to place the configuration file in the same directory as the source images.
 * If you find a pug, feel free to report it.